Maria Pendolino

 Thanks for visiting!
 I’d be delighted to voice your next project.
 Feel free to contact me via e-mail or phone if you’d like to work together.

-Award winning female voice over actor Maria Pendolino
+Millennial female voice over actor Maria Pendolino

 New York | Los Angeles